Morphine Addiction Treatment

 Long-acting morphine is reserved for chronic pain conditions, such as cancer, palliative/end-of-life care management, ongoing musculoskeletal pain, abdominal pain, chest pain, arthritis, and migraine headaches.
 Long-acting Morphine is used to help manage pain 24 hours a day.
 Morphine must be prescribed by a medical doctor and is available in tablets, capsules, oral liquids, suppositories, and injections that are only completed in a hospital setting or emergency room.

 A common misconception about the drug Morphine is that it is not as addictive as other potent opiates because it is most commonly obtained from a doctor.
 The National Institute on Drug Abuse clarifies how all opioids can cause addiction regardless of whether they come from a doctor or not.

 Morphine is a potent opioid drug, and it is responsible for initiating addiction in persons who have never been addicted to a drug or alcohol before.
-People who become addicted to Morphine very likely were prescribed it while in the hospital or emergency room.
-Many people who are addicted to heroin and or prescription pain killers are also likely to come across Morphine.
+People who become addicted to Morphine are likely to be prescribed it in the hospital or emergency room.
+Many people addicted to heroin, and prescription painkillers are also likely to come across Morphine.

-Morphine has a well-known reputation among substance abusers as being an intoxicating opiate drug.
-However, since Morphine is more easily attained from a doctor versus on the street, many people who are addicted to morphine will begin to go doctor shopping to get more morphine.
+Morphine has a well-known reputation among substance abusers as an intoxicating opiate drug.
+However, since Morphine is more easily attained from a doctor versus on the street, many people addicted to morphine will begin to go doctor shopping to get more morphine.
 Doctor shopping is when a person sees more than one doctor get a drug.
-They will deceive their physicians on why they need Morphine so they can retain as many current prescriptions as possible.
+They will deceive their physicians on why they need Morphine to retain as many current prescriptions as possible.